 - Geolocated notifications: in order to ensure that personnel follow strict hygiene guidelines, the system can send notices reminding them which protocols they must follow when passing through a certain location.

 This is just a small summary of the main applications of Situm Covid 19, a system that benefits from our long experience in positioning technology deployed in more than 6,000 buildings in 70 countries.
-If you want more information, you can register for the webinar on Situm Covid-19 that we will hold next Tuesday, February 26, or contact us using this form.
+If you want more information, contact us using this form.